grange85/ahfow-www/_drafts/my-record-collection-173-dean-britta-13-most-beautiful-2xcd.md

 - andy warhol
 - screen tests
 ---
 This is my second copy of the double CD edition of 13 Most Beautiful but since [the first](/2024/01/08/my-record-collection-099-dean-britta-13-most-beautiful-2xcd/) was still in its shrink wrap this is the one I'll actually get to listen to!

 {% ahfowimage "url" "caption" %}

-It's odd but I often don't think of this as a Dean & Britta album, maybe because a soundtrack album is more about the film it soundtracks, although that seems less the case with this one since the whole film/presentation is episodic, and each _episode_ requires a track the exact length of the episode, and each episode is of a fairly consistent length - as long as a 100ft roll of 16mm film.
+Because this is, in theory at least, a soundtrack album it should be about the film it soundtracks, although that seems less the case with this one since the whole film/presentation is episodic, and each _episode_ requires a track the exact length of the episode, and each episode is of a fairly consistent length - as long as a 100ft roll of 16mm film.

 I was a projectionist for about 18 months in the late 80s (so long ago) and so I know that...